ssen7/ssen7.github.io_old/content/posts/making_the_blog.md

 {% img /images/quickstart_snapshot.jpg 1500 Snapshot for quickstart %}

 Remember all of this is happening inside your USERNAME.github.io folder that you checked out before.

+Also, yes, I am doing all of this using [Ubuntu for Windows](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0)!
+Nifty little thing they did there.

 Your website is almost ready!